 As a recruiter, you’re expected to respond to candidates fast, moving candidates through the pipeline as quickly as possible without losing that personal touch.
 Automated actions give you the ability to assign triggers to disqualify reasons.
 These triggers will then cause automatic actions within your account.
-For example, sending an email to a candidate once he/she is disqualified.
+For example, sending an email to a candidate once they are disqualified.

 Important: If a team member's hiring role does not have access to a feature (e.g. emails), but this team member disqualifies a candidate with an automated action trigger, the action will NOT be triggered.